StrangeBeeCorp/cloud-distrib-resources/aws.terraform_0.12/ug-secops-vpc/README.md

 # Creating a new SecOps VPC

+Check our [detailed Medium post](https://medium.com/strangebee-hands-on/thehive-and-cortex-on-aws-ami-tutorials-part-1-deploying-a-secops-vpc-7f1981ce72a) for more information on using this sample code.

+The code itself is documented at lenght in our [AMI user guides](https://strangebee.com/aws).

 If you do not already have a VPC at hand to deploy TheHive and Cortex into, using our sample code will allow you to build a production-ready VPC very easily.

 # Overview